DanielLarsenNZ/HelloAspDotNetCore/README.md

 ### Redis settings

+When `Redis.ConnectionString` is present, the app will increment a `index_page_count` key value and then get a `HelloAspDotNet_CacheItem`.
+If no cache item is found, a random string value will be set.

 * `Redis.ConnectionString` - Connection string for a Redis server.
 When present, the web app will connect and send  operations to Redis.
-* `Redis.OperationsPerRequest` - The number of operations to execute per (page load) request.
-Minimum is 1 and the first operation is always a page count increment operation.
-Default is 2.
-* `Redis.ItemSizeBytes` - The app will generate a random string payload of this many bytes per operation (after the first increment operation).
+* `Redis.ItemSizeBytes` - The app will generate a random string payload of this many bytes to get and set.
 The default is 1024.
-* `Redis.TtlSeconds` - The expiry time for each key in seconds.
+* `Redis.TtlSeconds` - The expiry time for the item in seconds.
 Default is 60.